The Princess Bride (film): Plot

-When Buttercup threatens suicide if the wedding happens, Humperdinck falsely promises to find Westley for her.
-His real plan is to start a war with the neighboring country of Guilder by killing Buttercup and framing Guilder for the murder.
-He had secretly hired Vizzini to do this before Westley interfered.
+When Buttercup threatens to commit suicide if the wedding happens, Humperdinck falsely promises to find Westley for her.
+His real plan is to start a war with the neighboring country of Guilder by killing Buttercup and framing them for it.
+Humperdinck had secretly hired Vizzini to kill her, but Westley interfered.
 Meanwhile, Fezzik becomes part of the brute squad ordered to clear the thieves' forest before the wedding.
-He finds a drunk Inigo living in the forest, whom he sobers up and tells him about Rugen.
-Inigo realizes that he and Fezzik need Westley's help to storm the castle.
+He finds a drunk Inigo in the forest, whom he sobers up and tells about Rugen.
+Inigo says that he and Fezzik need Westley's help to storm the castle.

-Buttercup finds out that Humperdinck never intended to search for Westley and calls him a coward.
-Enraged, Humperdinck imprisons Buttercup and tortures Westley, seemingly to death.
-Inigo and Fezzik, who followed Westley's screams through the forest, find his body and bring him to Miracle Max, a folk healer.
-Max is able to revive the "mostly dead" Westley, though he is severely weakened.
+Buttercup realizes that Humperdinck did not search for Westley and calls him a coward.
+Enraged, he imprisons her and tortures Westley to near death.
+Inigo and Fezzik follow Westley's screams to the pit and take his body to Miracle Max, a folk healer whom Humperdinck recently fired.
+The "mostly dead" Westley is revived by him, though he is severely weakened.
+As Westley, Inigo, and Fezzik storm the castle during the wedding, Humperdinck panics and orders the priest to conclude at once.
+Inigo confronts Rugen, who flees and then stabs him in an ambush, taunting his obsession.
+Inigo braves his injuries and kills Rugen.

-As Westley, Inigo, and Fezzik storm the castle, Humperdinck panics and orders the in-progress wedding ceremony to be shortened.
-Inigo finds and chases Rugen before Rugen throws a knife into Inigo's abdomen.
-Rugen realizes who Inigo is and taunts him about his father's death.
-Inigo overcomes the pain and kills Rugen.
-Westley locates Buttercup, who believes she is married to Humperdinck and is about to commit suicide.
-Westley assures her the marriage is invalid because she never completed her wedding vows.
-Humperdinck finds them, and challenges Westley to a duel, but Westley wills himself to stand and intimidates the prince into surrendering just before Inigo finds them.
-They hear Fezzik's voice outside and discover he has procured four white horses for their escape.
-They leave Humperdinck tied to a chair and jump to safety through the window.
-Having killed Rugen, Inigo is unsure what to do with his life now.
-Westley offers him the Dread Pirate Roberts's title.
-As dawn arises, Westley and Buttercup share a passionate kiss.

-Back in his bedroom, the boy eagerly asks his grandfather to read him the story again the next day, to which his grandfather replies, "As you wish.”
+Westley locates Buttercup as she is about to commit suicide and assures her that the marriage is invalid as she never said "I do".
+Humperdinck finds them and challenges Westley to a duel, but Westley intimidates him into surrendering.
+Inigo finds Westley and Buttercup, and Fezzik procures four horses for their escape.
+When Inigo is unsure what to do next with his life, Westley offers him the Dread Pirate Roberts title.
+As dawn breaks, the reunited Westley and Buttercup share a passionate kiss.
+The sick grandson eagerly asks his grandfather to read him the story again the next day.
+His grandfather replies, "As you wish."